iv-litovchenko/EXT-AirTable-CMS-TYPO3/README.md

 # EXT: AirTable (CMS TYPO3)

 A set of tools for creating your site based on class annotations.
-Works in versions TYPO3 v8, v9, v10 and v11.
+Works in versions TYPO3 v9, v10.
 The design for this extension is presented in a minimum viable product format (MVP).
 Rather, it is a concept for developing websites based on a single standard.
 Some ideas are still underway.

 ## Table of content